miRx923/NaiveBayesClassifier/README.md

 Table 2: Model quality measurement results for Iris-Species data

 # 4. Conclusion
-This code contains a simple and efficient implementation of the Naive Bayes Classifier in the C# programming language.
+&emsp;&emsp;This code contains a simple and efficient implementation of the Naive Bayes Classifier in the C# programming language.
 The classifier achieved very favorable efficiency results.
 This algorithm can be used for various tasks such as spam filters, text classification and so on.
 The implementation of the algorithm includes methods to train and predict the class for the input data.
 For the implementation, I have used C# programming language and Microsoft Visual Studio 2022 Community Edition environment.

 # References
 [1] F. Breno, <i>"Play-Tennis dataset"</i>, [online].